Courtney Dauwalter: Early ultrarunning career, 2016–2018

+International wins and course records, 2019–2022

-In 2019, she won the Ultra-Trail du Mont-Blanc in a time of 24 h 34 min 26 sec, coming in 21st overall.
+In 2019, Dauwalter won the Ultra-Trail du Mont-Blanc in a time of 24 h 34 min 26 sec, coming in 21st overall.
 In 2021 she would return to set the women's course record.
 She competed for the United States at the IAU 24 Hour World Championship in Brive-la-Gaillarde, France in October 2019, finishing 12th.

 In 2020, she won the American section of Big's Backyard Ultra.
 She ran 68 laps for 283.3 miles for a finish time of 56 hours, 52 minutes, and 29 seconds, setting the record for the longest distance recorded by a female runner in the race.

 In 2021, Dauwalter entered the Hardrock 100 but did not finish.
 In 2022 and 2023 she entered again and won, beating the previous women's course records for the Hardrock 100 set by Diana Finkel by over an hour, in each direction.

+Historic 2023 season

-Her time for the Hardrock 100 in 2023 was 26:14:08, beating the previous counter-clockwise course record (Hardrock changes the direction of its course each year) by an hour and four minutes.
+Her time for the Hardrock 100 in 2023 was 26:14:08, beating the previous counter-clockwise course record, as Hardrock changes the direction of its course each year, by an hour and four minutes.

 Also in 2023, she won the Western States 100, besting the previous women's course record set by Ellie Greenwood in 2012, finishing in a time of 15:29:34.
 This set the overall record for the Western States–Hardrock double.
 With this she became the first athlete to set course records at Western States and Hardrock in the same year.

 In September 2023, she then won the Ultra-Trail du Mont-Blanc again, making her the first person in history to win the triple of Western States, Hardrock, and UTMB in a single year.

+Later career, 2024–present

 In 2024, Dauwalter continued her winning streak by securing first place at the Mt.
 Fuji 100 Mile in Fujiyoshida, Japan, completing the 165.4 km race in 19:21:22 and finishing 3rd overall.
 She also won the Transgrancanaria in the Canary Islands, Spain, finishing the 126 km race in 15:14:54.

+In December 2025 she ran the California International Marathon beating her personal best with a time of 2:38:55.

 As of 2025, she was sponsored by Salomon.

+In 2026, she was selected to carry the Olympic flame torch during its journey across Italy ahead of the 2026 Winter Olympics.
+In March 2026, she took a late entry into Ultra Trail Chianti Castles by UTMB after Tenerife Bluetrail by UTMB was cancelled.

-"Shortney" Shorts
+"Shortney" shorts

 Dauwalter is famous for her distinctively long, "baggy" shorts, which she frequently wears during ultrarunning competitions.
 These shorts were dubbed "Shortney" shorts by Salomon, when it launched a "Shortney" capsule collection in 2023 including oversized technical trail shorts and a T-shirt.
 Her shorts have been described as making runners feel "rebellious" against the trend of shrinking women's running shorts.